devusSs/minio-link/roadmap.md

 # Roadmap for minio-link

-## Last update: 28th October 2023
+## Last update: 2nd November 2023

 - list stored objects / links => combination of existing yourls links (filter by title) and minio object store
+- get stored objects after list => option to regenerate links for existing objects if link expired (default: 7d)
+- fix path not found for windows files if same disk but absolute path? => script error?
 - other config options than .env
-- get stored objects after list => option to regenerate links for existing objects if link expired (default: 7d)
-- make links last longer than 7 days?